GSA-TTS/identity-handbook/_articles/saml.md

 layout: article
 category: AppDev
 subcategory: "Development"
-description: "High-level overview of the flow of SAML in the IDP code"
+description: "High-level overview of the flow of SAML in the IdP code"
 ---

-Just a place to collect helpful SAML links and/or discussion on how the SAML code in IDP works.
+Just a place to collect helpful SAML links and/or discussion on how the SAML code in IdP works.

 ## Sample flow through code
 Starts in the IdP ([18f/identity-idp](https://github.com/18f/identity-idp))